 The most important reason to trade dogs treats for other items is to prevent them from developing that behavior we’ve seen all too often: taking an item, lying down with it and threatening anyone who comes near, whether or not the person was planning to take the item away.
 Always respect a dog’s threat, because he’s not kidding.
 A growl means, “I feel threatened.
 I don’t really want to bite you, but I will if I need to.
 Please change this situation.”
 A growl is your cue to take the pressure off, to defuse the situation.
 Take the dog, yourself, someone else, or another dog out of that picture so the threatened dog feels better.
 It’s also something to take note of: put the “Trading Protocol” into action with this dog.

-Remember that some of the adult dogs we meet already have a strong habit of feeling threatened in these situations.
+Remember that some of the adult dogs you may meet already have a strong habit of feeling threatened in these situations.
 Don’t feel inadequate if you can’t change that right away.
-Revel in the joy of seeing dogs improve quickly when it happens.
+Revel in the joy of seeing dogs improve quickly when your training helps that happen.
 Know for sure that even when you don’t see immediate improvement, the dog is learning if you’re following a good teaching process.
-The behavior is improving, even if at a level you can barely see; follow the protocol and you can improve it.
+The behavior is improving, even if at a level you can barely see; continue to follow the protocol.
 Be sure do your part to prevent Resource Guarding behavior from getting worse.

 Practice this with puppies when you’re lucky enough to have the opportunity, in order to prevent Resource Guarding from ever developing.
 (Note that you may see resource guarding behavior even in some puppies; remember it’s a natural behavior.
 Puppies start learning as soon as they’re born, so they are never really a “blank slate.”)